Managing search and SpotIQ settings

 DONT_INDEX.
 Note that this change only applies to columns from new connections.
 You must manually set columns that already exist to

-This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or metric tiles in Liveboards.
+This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in Liveboards.
+NOTE: This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in Liveboards.

 Select Save changes.
 Alternatively, you can Reset to default.
-By default, ThoughtSpot indexes new columns at a frequency of 24 hours, and enables summaries.
+By default, ThoughtSpot indexes new columns at a frequency of 24 hours, and enables summaries and headlines.

 Under SpotIQ settings, you can enable or disable SpotIQ analyze.

-To enable or disable SpotIQ Analyze or Monitor, follow these steps:
+To enable or disable SpotIQ Analyze, follow these steps:

 Select the Edit button in the SpotIQ Settings section.